Engstler leads Syracuse over South Dakota State 72-55

 REBOUNDING BATTLE

-South Dakota State doesn’t start a player taller than 6-foot-2 yet controlled the rebounding for much of the game and finished with a 48-36 advantage over much-bigger Syracuse.
+The Jackrabbits don’t start a player taller than 6-foot-2 yet controlled the rebounding for much of the game and finished with a 48-36 advantage over much-bigger Syracuse.
 They couldn’t capitalize.
 The Jackrabbit grabbed 13 offensive rebounds but turned them into just six second-chance points.

 “They definitely had a lot more size than we’re normally used to playing in the Summit League,” Burckhard said.
 “Just having to utilize our strength and just kind of having a different mentality when it comes to guarding 6-7 girls and guards that are 6-feet tall.”